damien-carcel/app-skeleton/README.md

 # ES 6 and webpack

-This is a basic application skeleton to easily bootstrap ES 6 applications with webpack.
+This is a basic skeleton to easily bootstrap a ReactJS applications with ES6 and webpack.

 ## How to use it